amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 ## Building an OAuth 2.0 Integration

-**Context**: Building an OAuth 2.0 integration enables secure access to Meraki resources by allowing applications to interact with the system through a structured authorization process.
+Building an OAuth 2.0 integration enables secure access to Meraki resources by allowing applications to interact with the system through a structured authorization process.
 This integration is essential for managing Meraki organizations and accessing their resources securely.

 The components involved in building an OAuth Integration:
 - **Application registry**: The platform where you register your application to obtain necessary credentials.